Bridiro/glyphr/glyphr/README.md

 - Compile time font bitmaps generation
 - Full Unicode support

-## Roadmap
-- [x] Loading fonts.toml from project root
-- [x] Generating what's specified in fonts.toml
-- [x] Saving the bitmaps somewhere
-- [x] Generating the file(s) that the library will use
-- [x] Main functionalities, like rasterization...
-- [x] Clear and useful APIs
-- [ ] General optimization and refactor (I already know I'll need it)

 ## How To Build

 In the project root, create a `fonts` folder, then inside create a `fonts.toml`.
 The library expect an array of fonts, with some parameters.
 Here is an example: